 Often the rhizome will naturally sprout separate growth heads after some time and these can be cut from the main rhizome once they reach suitable size.

 The rhizome can also be divided using a sharp blade once it reaches a suitable length.
 Healthy specimens can be divided more finely while unhealthy plants can disintegrate.
 You can use a blade or scissors to cut a longer rhizome into smaller pieces.
 Each piece will grow into a new plant.
 For a healthy rhizome of Anubias barteri nana, a longer rhizome can be divided into 4-5cm segments; each segment should have a couple of leaves.
 For a healthy sample of Anubias nana petite, a longer rhizome can be divided into 2-3cm segments; each segment should have at least a couple of leaves.

 Anubias can be attached to hardscape using zip ties, string or super-glue.
 I usually use superglue myself since its very convenient and fast.
+Use gel-type superglue; add a small amount onto the rhizome itself and press the plant against the hardscape for a few seconds (about 10 seconds).
+The bond should hold if the contact surface is adequate.
+This operation can even be done underwater.
 However, the glue does leave white marks on the hardscape.

 Although Anubias are very tough and can survive without additional supplementation, at least in the short run, sometimes they will run into nutrient deficiencies over the long term.
 This depends on what is in your tap water, and whether your aquarium generates adequate comprehensive set of nutrients over the long run.

 Yellowing of older leaves, pale colored new leaves, or obvious chlorosis as shown in the picture below are all signs that nutrients are lacking.